Intermittent Fasting for Women | Hormones | Safety | Benefits | Schedules

 If these reproductive hormones cannot communicate appropriately with the ovaries, periods, or, in some cases, the entire cycle may stop.

-However, as long as you do intermittent fasting correctly, it doesn’t cause hormonal imbalance.
+However, if you do intermittent fasting correctly, it doesn’t cause hormonal imbalance.

 Above all, intermittent fasting is flexible.
-Therefore, to get started, choose a schedule fitting your daily routine that doesn’t add stress.
+Therefore, choose a schedule fitting your daily routine that doesn’t add stress to get started.